 Commensalism gets confused with related terms:

-- Mutualism: Mutualism is a symbiotic relationship in which two organisms benefit each other.
+- Mutualism: Mutualism is a symbiotic relationship in which two species benefit each other.

-- Amensalism: Amenalism is a relationship where one organism is harmed and the other is unaffected.
+- Amensalism: Amenalism is a relationship where one species is harmed and the other is unaffected.

-- Parasitism: Parasitism is a relationship between two organisms in which one benefits and the other is harmed.
+- Parasitism: Parasitism is a relationship between two species in which one benefits and the other is harmed.

 Domesticated Animals and Commensalism